Santroller/Santroller/console_guides/wii.md

 ## Emulating a Wii Extension in software
 I have written a module that you can use with a USB Loader to play Guitar Hero games with a USB instrument, Santroller BSlug.

-Note that for the time being, this does NOT work for DJ Hero, but that is being worked on.

 ### Setting up Santroller BSlug
 1. Download `sd.zip` from https://github.com/Santroller/santroller-bslug/releases/latest
 2. Extract it to the root of your wii's SD card